 Don’t want your kids to keep eating grilled cheese sandwiches every day?
 Stop making it.
-Offer them instead the choices you’re okay with them eating.
+Offer them instead the choices you’re okay with.

 On the flip side, agree to their choice of whether to eat it and how much.
-We can’t control what they’re willing to eat and how much, but we can decide what to offer them.
+We can’t control when or how much they’re willing to eat, but we can decide what to offer them.

-When preparing dinner, don’t always ask them what they want to eat.
-Assume the role of chef and choose your own menu.
-It’ll be fun to involve them in planning the menu.
-But you decide what makes the cut or not.
-That way, they’re not disappointed when donuts and pizza didn’t make it to the list every night.
+When preparing dinner, don’t always ask them what they want to eat—assume the role of chef and choose your own menu.
+It’s fun to involve them in planning the menu, but you decide what makes the cut or not.
+That way, they’re not disappointed when donuts and pizza didn’t make it to the list all the time.

-Instead of asking what they want every night (an unfair task for them anyway), plan the meals.
+Instead of asking what they want every night (an unfair task for them anyway), plan the meals yourself.

 And try not to be a short-order cook: Everyone should eat the same food as much as possible.
-If you prepared salmon salad, you and the kids should all eat this same meal.
-Don’t make the kids a separate meal of chicken strips.
+If you prepared salmon salad, you and the kids should all eat the same meal—don’t make the kids a separate meal of chicken strips.

-You’ll negotiate and you’ll pick your battles (impromptu PB&J’s are worth the ensuing battle).
-But your kids will see that everyone eats the same food.
+You’ll negotiate and pick your battles (impromptu PB&J’s are worth avoiding arguments sometimes), but your kids will see that everyone eats the same food.
 They’ll be more likely to try it than if you have that alternative, kid-friendly meal at the ready.